 The Common goose

-Arguably the number one rule when photographing waterfowl is too get low, yes this my cause a sore neck, you may get a little muddy and wet but once you are home and dry all the thoughts of pain & cold are long forgotten, as you scroll through the stunning intimate shots you have captured.
+Arguably the number one rule when photographing waterfowl is too get low, yes this may cause a sore neck, you may get a little muddy and wet.
+Once you are home and dry scrolling through the stunning shots you have captured all those thoughts of pain & cold are long forgotten.

 Benefits Of Shooting Low?